paymennt/docs/docs/1-payment/7-apps/1-zoho.md

 ---
-title: Painless payments with Zoho and paymennt
+title: painless payments with zoho books and paymennt
-sidebar_label: Zoho Books
+sidebar_label: zoho books
 ---

 Make getting paid faster and easier than ever! **paymennt** is now integrated with Zoho Books.
 Zoho Books is online accounting software that manages your finances, automates business workflows, and helps you work collectively across departments.